 Type II Diabetes (T2D) has reached epidemic proportions here in the U.S. and World wide.
 In part, the blame falls on the failure for earlier diagnosis and earlier interventions (2, 3, 13).
 T2D does not have to be a chronic progressive condition, it is possible to control and even reverse it if root causes are addressed properly.
 (1) The key pathology of T2D is disseminated arterial damage.
 This should be avoided at all costs.
 The recent policy statement by the AACE/ACE clearly states that evidence shows that T2D is part of a four part spectrum: insulin resistance, prediabetes, T2D, vascular complications.
+During the earlier stage of this spectrum, insulin resistance, compensatory hyperinsulinemia is damaging vasculature in later stages, prediabetes and T2D, hyperglycemia is adding to the microvascular damage.
 This spectrum can and should be addressed earlier rather than later with the safest and most effective of all treatments, structured lifestyle modification (13).

-The primary blame of an individuals disease progression can be placed on dietary advice that panders the patients poor nutrition and lifestyle habits by using a pharmacologic only care model to mitigate the pathology.
-This approach creates what can be considered a metabolic facade (7).
-This, pharmacological only approach without the use of the proper dietary and structured lifestyle modification does nothing to change the inevitable endpoints of the disease and at best only slows the disease process.
+The primary blame of an individuals disease progression can be placed on dietary advice that panders the patients poor nutrition and lifestyle habits by using a pharmacologic only care model to mitigate separate aspects of the pathology.
+This approach creates what can be considered a metabolic facade of health (7).
+This, pharmacological only approach without the use of the properly targeted dietary and structured lifestyle modification does nothing to change the inevitable endpoints of the disease and at best only slows the disease process.
 The proper dietary advice has been known for close to one hundred years (8) but our urge to avoid confrontation and pacify patients by telling them what they would like to hear (“You can have desert, just don’t over do it and take your medications.”) rather than what they need to hear (“You really must avoid starch, sugar and processed food.
 These foods have a very unhealthy reaction in your body.”) is contributing to the rise of the epidemic (4).
-Recently, April 2019, the American Diabetes Association has recognized that a reduction of carbohydrates has provided the most evidence in its ability to control glycemia (14).
+Recently, April 2019, the American Diabetes Association has recognized that a reduction of carbohydrates has provided the most evidence in its ability to control glycemia which also reduces hyperinsulinemia (14).

 Special note: As of August 2018, Diabetes Australia, a nationally recognized authority on nutrition and diabetes and the U.S. equivalent of the American Diabetes Association, issued a new position statement as to the use of low-carb nutrition for type 2 diabetics.
 In part, the statement concluded, “In summary, this research indicates that lower carb diets are more effective at reducing blood glucose levels in the short term (three to six months) than higher carb diets and appear to be at least as effective as higher carb diets for long term blood glucose management (12-24 months) and weight loss.”
 At Restore, we believe the evidence is clear and continues to accumulate clearly suggesting that this approach is more effective long term (11).
 The study from University of Indiana is now well into it’s third year and is achieving marvelous long-term results (9).